siliconcompiler/siliconcompiler/docs/user_guide/libraries.rst

 To enable simple 'target' based access, it is recommended that fundamental physical foundry sponsored IP (stdcells, GPIO, memory macros) are set up as part of the setup_pdk function.

-SiliconCompiler also supports referencing soft libraroes (RTL, C-code, etc), in which case many of the physical IP parameters can be omitted.
+SiliconCompiler also supports referencing soft libraries (RTL, C-code, etc), in which case many of the physical IP parameters can be omitted.